eveev26/eveev26/README.md

 Here are a few projects I'm proud of:

 1. [Library Database](https://github.com/eveev26/Library-Database): Library database that displays all the books available in a custom library.
 Users can search for a specific book and sort the database based on author or title.
 Users can also log into their account and borrow a book or they can return it instead.
-Built with Django, HTML, CSS, Bootstrap, and PostgreSQL.
+Built with Django, HTML, CSS, Bootstrap, and SQLite.
 2. [SpeechSummarizer](https://github.com/eveev26/SpeechSummarizer): Submitted to Ignition Hacks 2023 and won Best Mobile App.
 Record your team having a meeting and then upload a video/audio file onto our app.
 SpeechSummarizer will then convert your meeting audio into condensed and informative meeting minutes.
 3. [Virtual Pet Simulator](https://github.com/eveev26/Virtual-Pet-Simulator): A Greenfoot project that lets players take care of a virtual pet bunny.
 Players can feed and play with Bunny by dragging items to him.